Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Long-term management of CAH

+Management of adults with CAH should take into consideration the side effects of long-term glucocorticoid exposure, such as cardiovascular morbidities.

 Hormone replacement

 The primary goals of hormone replacement are to protect from adrenal insufficiency and to suppress the excessive adrenal androgen production.

 Glucocorticoids are provided to all children and adults with all but the mildest and latest-onset forms of CAH.
 The glucocorticoids provide a reliable substitute for cortisol, thereby reducing ACTH levels.
 Reducing ACTH also reduces the stimulus for continued hyperplasia and overproduction of androgens.
 In other words, glucocorticoid replacement is the primary method of reducing the excessive adrenal androgen production in both sexes.
 A number of glucocorticoids are available for therapeutic use.
 Hydrocortisone or liquid prednisolone is preferred in infancy and childhood, and prednisone or dexamethasone are often more convenient for adults.